-The Integrated Digital Support Center (IDSC) offers wide-format printing services to undergraduate and graduate students, faculty and staff.
+The Integrated Digital Support Center (IDSC) offers wide-format printing services to students, faculty and staff during business hours (Monday - Friday from 8am - 5pm).
 If you would like to have a poster printed using one of our wide-format printers, please bring your print-ready PDF file on a USB drive to the IDSC.

 - Enhanced Matte Posterboard (printing included):

 - 24” x 30”: $20.00 / sheet